FNA-XNA/docs/docs/appendix/Appendix-C:-FNA-on-Apple-Platforms.md

 ### Building fnalibs

 The process of building all the fnalibs is normally very tedious, and everybody _loves_ how good Xcode is, so as an alternative to building each project by hand, we have a pair of [build scripts](https://github.com/TheSpydog/fnalibs-ios-builder) that automatically download and build all of the fnalibs at once.
 If you would like to see the process in detail, take a look at the script sources - they're human-readable!

+### Creating/Publishing a macOS Project

+A macOS project is essentially the same as any other .NET Core build; the difference is in the publishing process:

+`dotnet publish -r <osx-x64> -c Release --self-contained` will produce the executable package.
+Place the osx version of your fnalibs in the `publish` directory alongside your executable.
+Then use `install_name_tool -add_rpath @executable_path <your_app_executable_name>` to force the application to first look in the executable directory for the fnalibs, instead of `/usr/local/lib`.

+For NativeAOT, the directions in Appendix A largely apply here, with these added steps:

+    * Build SDL3 from source or install the SDL3 development package from a package manager, then use it to build the other libraries from source.
+    * Copy the resulting \*.dylib files from SDL3, FNA3D, FAudio, and Theorafile into `/usr/local/lib`.
+    * Build the application.
+    * Copy the contents of `fnalibs/osx` into the generated output directory.
+    * Finally, to ensure your application uses the correct search path for SDL3, use `install_name_tool -change /usr/local/lib/libSDL3.0.dylib @rpath/libSDL3.0.dylib <my-app-name>`.

+That about covers macOS - iOS/tvOS are a whole different story:

 ### Creating an iOS Project